 In Highland he raised hay, cows and chickens and they had six children: Betty Jean, Brent, Jack, Kathleen, Gary and Robert - Jack died the day he was born.

-In the Church, Bill was Ward Clerk, taught the investigators class, scouting and gospel doctrine classes.
+As a member of the Church of Jesus Christ of Latter-day Saints, Bill was Ward Clerk, taught the investigators class, scouting and gospel doctrine classes.
 Betty taught in YWMIA and in cub scouts.

 Bill passed away March 28, 2000, in American Fork, Betty on October 2, 2009, in Salt Lake.